PisethSun/osTicket/README.md

 <h4>Remote Desktop- RDP Port 3389 </h4>

-- <p style= color: Blue;> Used to facilitate remote access to Windows computers through the Remote Desktop Protocol (RDP).
-This connection method allows users to operate a remote desktop or server as if they were physically present, regardless of location. </p>
+- <p style="color: blue;">Used to facilitate remote access to Windows computers through the Remote Desktop Protocol (RDP).
+This connection method allows users to operate a remote desktop or server as if they were physically present, regardless of location.</p>

 <p align="center">
 <img src="images/VM1.png" alt="VM1 pic"/>
 </p>